 High Street Hospitality: Protective Security Considerations

-As a result we will likely see a change in how publicly accessible locations like high streets look, feel and operate.
+As a result, we will likely see a change in how publicly accessible locations like high streets look, feel and operate.
 These changes will have an impact on the security risk profile for these locations, including those relating to terrorism.
 The threat of terrorism continues to remain high and crowded environments are likely to have different security vulnerabilities.
 It is very important that such vulnerabilities are identified and managed.

 Though the guidance focusses on temporary protective security enhancements, particularly Hostile Vehicle Mitigation, we do recommend that a number of the measures are applied for the long term, particularly for those Authorities who use this opportunity to accelerate planning for long term high streets regeneration.